Aging & Disability

 One goal of a healthy society is to enable persons who are aging or have a disability to live in their own homes or other community settings rather than in institutions.
 For more than 15 years, Hilltop has provided consultation to states on rebalancing health care delivery and financing systems from a focus on institutional care to home and community-based services and supports.
 We have assisted states in designing Medicaid §1915(b)(c), §1915(c), and §1115 waiver programs for people with chronic conditions and disabilities, including a managed long-term services and support (LTSS) program for the state of New Mexico that was later absorbed into a comprehensive §1115 waiver program.
 We were engaged in projects to transform or evaluate LTSS systems in New Jersey and Rhode Island as well.
 For Maryland, Hilltop coordinated the development, testing, and implementation of LTSSMaryland, a web-based information system with functional assessments, plans of care, and program enrollment information for Medicaid beneficiaries receiving LTSS.
 We also consulted with the state of Mississippi on the development of LTSSMississippi.

 For Maryland Medicaid and the Developmental Disabilities Administration (DDA), Hilltop analyzed the final rule issued by the Centers for Medicare & Medicaid Services (CMS) on what qualifies as a home and community-based setting for 1915(c) ad 1915(k) waiver programs.
 To assess compliance, we developed and administered two provider surveys for the state.
+We also developed checklists for the state to use when conducting site visits to providers and analyze and report the findings of the collected data.

 Maryland’s Community First Choice (CFC) program, authorized under §2401 of the Affordable Care Act and implemented in January 2014, offers community-based services as a Medicaid state plan benefit to individuals who are assessed to need an institutional level of care.
 Hilltop conducts analyses of CFC to determine cost neutrality, assess cost effectiveness and service utilization, and monitor and refine the flexible budgeting methodology.